twist2/Final-Project-1/README.md

 Given several aspects of a student's history with programming as well as how the course work is graded, we will use this simulation to predict the grade outcome for a given student.
 We will be using the syllabus for this course, the randomness from group assignments, and the grader's scale to determine how well a student will do in this course.

 ## Simulation's variables of uncertainty
-* Familiarity with programming: On a scale of 50 to 100, where 50 to 64 is a beginner, 65 to 79 is intermediate, 80 to 94 is advanced, and 95 to 100 is expert.
+* Familiarity with programming: expert, advanced, intermediate and beginner.
 This assumes that since 590PR requires some prerequisite for entry, all students enter with some fundamental skills.

    - Beginner: between 0 and 100 for quizzes, and between 40 and 100 for assignments